Nybrogade 22: Bech family

+In 1802, Georg Jørgensen sold the property to tobacco manufacturer Jørgen Bech.
+His 20-year-old son Jørgen Peter Bech was responsible for the management of the soap manufactury.
+On 9 November 19+8, he became the owner of the property.

 The just 20-year-old Jørgen Peter Bech (1782-1846) purchased the property in around 1802.
 He started out as a soap manufacturer but would later become a successful businessman with interests in shipping and general trading.
 Bech was granted citizenship as a merchant (grosserer) in 1806.
 He married on 23 January 1807 Ellen Sophie Magdalene Meyer (1784-1846).
 Her father, Jacob Albert Meyer, a grocer (urtekræmmer) and tea and porcelain merchant, had owned the property at Gammel Strand No. 13 (now Gammel Strand 44).

 Bech was the maternal grandfather of the writer Wilhelm Bergsøe.
 Bergsøe often visited the house on Sundays and during holidays.
 He has written about his grandfather's home in Nybrogade in De forbistrede børn.

 Bech purchased the adjacent properties No. 20 & No. 26 (now Nybrogade 24) in the 1719s and charged Thomas Blom with the construction of a new building for the site.
 The family moved to their new home at what is now Nybrogade 24 in 1816.
 The Black Cock was from then on only used as his firm's office and as residence his long-term employee Nyholm as well as the family's physician.